wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 - *External* distribution: making your containerized application available for customers or other third parties.
 That is the subject of this chapter.

 These types of distribution have much in common.
 In fact, before you can make my apps available for others (external distribution), you might have to put it into the local CI/CD chain (internal distribution).
 Kubernetes is there to automate most of the tasks.

 ## Using an external registry with Docker or Podman
-As already briefly described, in order to externally distribute an application in the modern, generally expected manner, you need a repository.
+As already briefly described, in order to externally distribute an application in the modern and generally expected manner, you need a repository.
 The repository could be either a public image repository such as [Quay.io][1] or [Docker Hub][2], or a private repository that is accessible by your customers.
 This chapter uses the [Quay.io][3] public repository for its examples, but the principles and most of the commands apply to other types of repositories as well.

 You can easily get a free account on Quay.io, but it must be publicly accessible.
-That means everybody can read your repositories, but only you or people whom you specifically grant permissions to can write to the repositories.
+That means everybody can read your repositories, but only you or people to whom you specifically grant permissions can write to the repositories.

 ### The Docker and Podman build tools
 Along with creating an account on Quay.io, install either [Docker][4] or [Podman][5] on your local machine.
-This section offers an introduction to building an image and uploading it to your repository with those tools
+This section offers an introduction to building an image and uploading it to your repository with those tools.

 #### Docker versus Podman and Buildah
 Docker was a game-changing technology when it was first introduced in the early 2010 decade.
 It made containers a mainstream technology, before Google released Kubernetes.

 However, Docker requires a daemon to run on the system hosting the tool, and therefore must be run with root (privileged) access.
 This is usually unfeasible in Kubernetes, and certainly on Red Hat OpenShift.

 Podman was then invented and became a popular replacement for Docker.
 Podman performs basically the same tasks as Docker and has a compatible interface where almost all the commands and arguments are the same.
-Podman is very lightweight, and — crucially — can be run as an ordinary user account without a daemon.
+Podman is very lightweight, and—crucially—can be run as an ordinary user account without a daemon.

 However, Podman currently runs only on GNU/Linux.
 If you are working on a Windows or macOS system, you have to [set up a remote Linux system to use Podman][6].